LreeLenn/bookends/site/resources/templates/getting-started.md

 });
 ```

-`offset` is always returned, so if you don't specify it, then it will be `0`.
+`offset` is always returned, so if you do not specify it, then it will be `0`.